vyca2017/content/content/tutorials/clients/build-real-time-chat-with-subscriptions-and-apollo.md

 ```

 In both cases, we're simply incorporating the changes that we received from the subscription and specify how they should be merged into the `ApolloStore`.
 In the `CREATED`-case, we just append the new location to the existing list of locations.
 In the `UPDATED`-case, we replace the old version of that location in the `ApolloStore`.

+## Summing Up

+In this tutorial, we've only scratched the surface of what you can do with our subscription API.
+To see what else is possible, you can check out our [documentation](https://www.graph.cool/docs/reference/simple-api/generated-subscriptions-aip7oojeiv).